shawntabrizi/rust-and-polkadot-workshop/pre-rust/crypto/signatures.md

 Replay attacks can occur when someone intercepts and resends a copy of a valid message.
 The receiver may carry out the instructions since the message contains a valid signature, especially in an automated setup (like in many digital applications).
 An example scenario would be to cash in a check at a bank multiple times by presenting multiple copies of the original check with the authentic signature.
 Of course, the banks use various mechanisms to avoid this scenario.

-To prevent replay attacks, signing payloads should be designed so that they can only be used one time and in one context.
+To prevent replay attacks, signing digital payloads should be designed so that they can only be used one time and in one context.

 For example using: